beckym223/manual_work/E6_long_edited.md

 tion more rapidly because much of the answer was implicit in the description of the evolution of developing countries' trade policies.
-40 Another example of the "negative results" research arises from early findings (see Bhagwati and Srinivasan, 1973; Jones, 1971a) that the resource pulls associated with raising an effective rate of protection did not necessarily accord with those associated with increasing a nominal rate of protection.
-These findings did not significantly af- fect research efforts in part because the authors made clear the relatively extreme conditions necessary to generate the "perverse" resource pull, and partly because other re- searchers were able to demonstrate that there seemed to be few, if any, empirical counterparts to the perverse pull cases.
-4' See Pranab Bardhan (1996), tracing how the pre- sumed "efficiency-equity" trade-off has been shown to be false in considerable measure.

 ### ---Economics-1997-0-16.txt---